spot_img

 2. The Role of I/O Modules:

-The I/O module acts as a bridge linking the tangible realm and the internal processing unit of the PLC.
-It enables communication between the external devices or sensors and the PLC itself.
-Simply put, the input module takes in signals from the external devices, while the output module sends signals to control different processes.
+Specifically, the I/O module acts as a bridge, effectively linking the tangible realm to the internal processing unit of the PLC.
+Moreover, it enables seamless communication between the external devices or sensors and, consequently, the PLC itself.

 3. Input Module:

-The input module, often referred to as the input card, handles the reception of signals from different sensors or devices linked to the PLC.
-This can include proximity sensors, switches, temperature sensors, flow meters, and more.
-This module translates both analog and digital signals into a format that the PLC can comprehend.
+Specifically, the input module, often referred to as the input card, primarily handles the reception of signals from various sensors or devices that linked to the PLC.
+For example, this can include proximity sensors, switches, temperature sensors, flow meters, and, additionally, other monitoring devices.

 4. Functionality of Input Module: